dawelab/Breakage-Fusion-Bridge/README.md

 #### This directory section contains all the code needed to generate the c2 assembly used in the paper.

-1)  yak.sh: Count K-mers from the illumina reads for triobinning
+1.  yak.sh: Count K-mers from the illumina reads for triobinning
-2)  15kb_Filter.sh: Filter Nanopore reads to remove reads under 15kb
+2. 15kb_Filter.sh: Filter Nanopore reads to remove reads under 15kb
-3)  ONT_cat.sh: Combine the three filtered fastq.gz files into a single fastq.gz
+3. ONT_cat.sh: Combine the three filtered fastq.gz files into a single fastq.gz
-4)  Hifiasm.sh: Assembly step.
+4. Hifiasm.sh: Assembly step.
 HiFi reads from 4b(4), ONT reads from step 3, and the .yak files from step 1 are used to generate a triobinned assembly. .gfa files from each parent are converted to fasta.
-5)  Ragtag.sh: Scaffold the contigs from Hifiasm using Mo17 genome.
+5. Ragtag.sh: Scaffold the contigs from Hifiasm using Mo17 genome.

 ###### Note: If attempting this in the future and a new W22 genome is released scaffolding on that will likely work better because c2 is derived from W22.
 When this work was done, the available W22 reference was from 2017 and contained 68,134 contigs.
 Doing this will change coordinates of breakpoints later!

-6)  Command_Line_Final.sh: Commands run directly on terminal to combined the new reference and ABS to create a diploid reference and remove unplaced contigs.\
+6. Command_Line_Final.sh: Commands run directly on terminal to combined the new reference and ABS to create a diploid reference and remove unplaced contigs.\
-7)  mask_telo.py: This hard masks (replace with N) all telomere repeats.
-This was used on the diploid refernce for the telomere analysis.
+7.  mask_telo.py: This hard masks (replace with N) all telomere repeats.
+This was used on the diploid refernece for the telomere analysis.

 ## Dorado Scripts